hurzhurz/xh18lcd/development/TSDZ2_Flexible_OpenSource_firmware/README.md

-This is a very early version of a XH18-LCD firmware made for the TSDZ2 Flexible OpenSource firmware.
+This is a very early version of a XH18-LCD firmware made for the TSDZ2 Flexible OpenSource firmware (v0.12).

 **Use it at your own risk!**